Port Alfred, South Africa: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, M and N. Ensure that you pick the right kind.
-A lot of adapters currently sold are simply plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types C, M and N. Take care to pick the necessary kind.
+Most adapters currently being sold are just plugs and expect your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most areas.

 A portable power bank, like this one